-If you are considering submitting an application to Otterbein University, the regular decision application deadline is March 1 and there is no application fee, which means it is free to apply.
+If you want to apply to Otterbein University, there is no application fee, which means it is free to apply.

 Otterbein University does not offer early decision or early action.